Deyda/Documentation/README.md

 		Spanish
 		Swedish

+## Docu-FAS.ps1
+	Creates an inventory of Citrix Federated Authentication Service using Microsoft PowerShell, Word, plain text, or HTML.

+	This Script requires at least PowerShell version 3.

+	This script requires an elevated PowerShell session.

+	Word is NOT needed to run the script.
+This script will output in Text and HTML.
+	The default output format is HTML.

+	Creates an output file named CitrixFASInventory.<fileextension>.

+	Word and PDF Document includes a Cover Page, Table of Contents and Footer.
+	Includes support for the following language versions of Microsoft Word:
+		Catalan
+		Chinese
+		Danish-add
+		Dutch
+		English
+		Finnish
+		French
+		German
+		Norwegian
+		Portuguese
+		Spanish
+		Swedish

 ## Docu-ADC.ps1
 	Creates a complete inventory of a Citrix ADC configuration using Microsoft Word and PowerShell.
 	Creates a Word document named after the Citrix ADC Configuration.
 	Document includes a Cover Page, Table of Contents and Footer.
 	Includes support for the following language versions of Microsoft Word: